Bucketized Active Sampling for Learning ACOPF: Active Learning for

-where $\mathbb{M}$ is a function measuring the score of individual samples that has access to the weights \& bias values of the training model, and every individual sample. \abs{} was evaluated on the following choices of acquisition metric $\mathbb{M}$:
+where $\mathbb{M}$ is a function measuring the score of individual samples that has access to the weights \& bias values of the training model, and every individual sample (and its label) in the bucket-validation set. \bas{} is evaluated on the following choices of acquisition metric $\mathbb{M}$: